squelch-irc/squelch-client-state/README.md

 If you need to manually call the actions, you can access the action types and creators in `actions`.
 See [actions.js](/src/actions.js) for all available actions.

 TODO: document actions

+# Extended squelch-client functionality

+This plugin adds a few things to squelch-client for convenience.

+## Events

+### `quit`
+Event Properties: `{nick, reason, channels}`

+A new **channels** property will be added to the quit event emitted by the client.
+It is an array of the channels that the user who quit was known to be in before they quit.